siladu/simondudley-hylia/src/posts/my-road-to-oz.md

 The visa process went smoothly and we were elated to be granted the visa in February 2020...one month before COVID-19 rendered the UK locked down.
 We hadn't planned on emigrating until 2021, but the main concern was getting there for our "Enter before date" to validate the visa, which was February 2021.

 We booked a flight to validate the visa and visit in October 2020, which turned out to be right around when the second COVID wave was kicking off.
-A few days before the flight, we decided to risk of getting stuck outside the UK was too great (ironic in retrospect!) and moved the flight to Feb 2021, just in time to get there for our entry date.
+A few days before the flight, we decided the risk of getting stuck outside the UK was too great (ironic in retrospect!) and moved the flight to Feb 2021, just in time to get there for our entry date.

 Then our flight was cancelled.
 It was expected given the COVID situation at the time.
 We rebooked again for October 2021, this time with a reassurance that we definitely had a space reserved in Australian hotel quarantine, so long as there were no further changes to the government restrictions. **Then Delta happened**.